Washington Day Trips from New York

 Perfect if you want to leave New York for a day to get to know Washington DC and its most popular attractions, such as the White House, the Capitol or the Lincoln Memorial.

-The best way to visit Washington from New York in one day and learn the history of each monument of the city with a professional guide, is with an organized tour.
+The best way to visit Washington from New York in one day and learn about the history of each monument of the city with a professional guide, is with an organized tour.
 The Washington tour is a full day tour with round trip bus transportation and takes about 4 hours.

-Recommended if... you want to visit Washington DC and see its main attractions but do not want to spend too much time or budget.
+Recommended if... you want to visit Washington DC and see its main attractions, but do not want to spend too much time or budget.

 Two days